Svein Flygari Johansen

 The figure also has a moving arm with which he gestures at the end when he says 'let the ceilidh begin'.

-These two videos were taken, on 19th October 2004, at the Waste Watch 10-year-Celebration of their Cycler Robot education program and show the three Cycler robots performing their 'special' song before an invited audience of children from a local school.
+These two 10th year Celebration videos were taken, on 19th October 2004, at the Waste Watch 10-year-Celebration of their Cycler Robot education program and show the three Cycler robots performing their 'special' song before an invited audience of children from a local school.

-The 'peformance' also includes a much shortened version of Cycler's presentation in schools
+The 'triple peformance' which was the real presentation also includes a much shortened version of Cycler's presentation in schools